 Opera Theatre Ensemble

 Opera Theatre Ensemble provides singers with the opportunity to perform solos, scenes, and ensembles from operatic literature, while bringing together the skills of singing, acting, and movement.
 Typically offered in alternate years, the course is open to students and community members by audition.
-Directed by Dr. Ben Thorburn, Assistant Professor of Music.
+Directed by Dr. John Moir, Assistant Professor of Music.

 An auditioned vocal group and band performing Contemporary Christian, Praise, and Worship music throughout the region.
 Praise Singers serves regularly in leading campus worship.
-Directed by Susan Allen, Adjunct Instructor of Music.
+Directed by Dr. Charles Priest, Associate Professor of Music.

 A select, auditioned chorus of 20-28 members that performs a wide variety of challenging choral literature.
 Variations tours annually throughout the region, singing at churches, conferences, and public and private schools.
 Variations has performed in New York at Carnegie Hall and at the Lincoln Center, and has toured internationally in Austria, Italy, and the Czech Republic.
-Directed by Dr. Ben Thorburn, Assistant Professor of Music.
+Directed by Dr. John Moir, Assistant Professor of Music.